 Rosel Hoffberger Schewel ’71 MEd, ’83 EdS, a champion of education, diversity, arts, and many other causes, died Thursday, September 28, 2017.
 In addition to being a University of Lynchburg graduate and a longtime member of the Board of Trustees, she was a philanthropist and leader who spurred many programs in the Lynchburg community.

 A memorial service will be held Monday, October 2, at 11 a.m. at Temple Agudath Sholom in Lynchburg.

 Born in Baltimore, Maryland, Schewel graduated from Hood College and came to Lynchburg when she married Elliot Schewel.
-While serving as a reading specialist and teacher for learning disabled students in Lynchburg City Schools, she earned two graduate degrees at Lynchburg College: an MEd in 1971 and an Ed.S. in 1983.
+While serving as a reading specialist and teacher for learning disabled students in Lynchburg City Schools, she earned two graduate degrees at University of Lynchburg: an MEd in 1971 and an Ed.S. in 1983.

 In 1992, Schewel and her husband, Elliot, created the Rosel Schewel Lecture in Education and Human Diversity.
-Lynchburg College honored her with an honorary doctorate in 2000, and in 2012 the College renamed Centennial Hall as Elliot and Rosel Schewel Hall to honor the couple’s contributions and leadership.
-Schewel received the T. Gibson Hobbs Memorial Award and the Distinguished Alumni Award, both presented by the Lynchburg College Alumni Association.
+University of Lynchburg honored her with an honorary doctorate in 2000, and in 2012 the College renamed Centennial Hall as Elliot and Rosel Schewel Hall to honor the couple’s contributions and leadership.
+Schewel received the T. Gibson Hobbs Memorial Award and the Distinguished Alumni Award, both presented by the University of Lynchburg Alumni Association.
 Other awards include the Mayor’s Award of Excellence in 2004 and the Virginia Center for Inclusive Communities Lynchburg Chapter Humanitarian Award in 2016.